 If it’s not ready quite yet, add 5 to 10 minutes of cooking time until it reaches that magic internal temperature number.

 Step 5.
 Remove from the oven, cut into slices, and enjoy.

-- Use gluten-free oats to make this truly gluten-free
+- Use gluten-free oats to make this a truly gluten-free version

 - Add the gluten-free oats a bit at a time and mix in.
 You want your meatloaf to be wet to the touch but not soggy